MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.175.md

 *Crop year.* The period of time that begins on December 1 immediately prior to the time the avocado trees normally bloom and that ends on October 31 of the calendar year following such bloom.
 Crop year is designated by the calendar year following the year in which the avocado trees normally bloom.

-*Direct marketing.* The sale of the insured crop directly to consumers without the intervention of an intermediary such as a wholesaler, retailer, packer, processor, shipper, or buyer.
-Examples of direct marketing include selling through an on-farm or roadside stand, farmer's market, and permitting the general public to enter the fields for the purpose of picking all or a portion of the crop.

 *Harvest.* Picking of marketable avocado fruit from the trees or from the ground when permitted as described in section 11(c).

 *Initially apply.* Your application for crop insurance under these Crop Provisions for the first time and following each time you have cancelled the insurance or the insurance has terminated by action of the policy.

-*Interplanted.* Acreage in which two or more crops are planted in any form of an alternating or mixed pattern.
+*Interplanted.* In lieu of the definition contained in section 1 of the Basic Provisions, acreage in which two or more crops are planted in any form of an alternating or mixed pattern.

 *Marketable.* An avocado fruit that meets the standards published by the CDFA with respect to maturity, defects, size, and weight.